WQgcx/wqgcx.github.io/index.md

 ## Courses

-Here are my [study notes](https://wqgcx.github.io/courses/).
+Here are my [lecture notes](https://wqgcx.github.io/courses/).
 Available for research and non-commercial purposes only.

 ## Contact Me